sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

     })
 ```

-**testing playground**
+**logTestingPlaygroundURL**

-This utility method can visually render the DOM on a webpage.
+This utility method will let you print a URL that will visually render the DOM onto a webpage.

 ```tsx
     it('this test is causing me problems', () => {